Get ready for a career on the global stage

 Career outcomes for graduates

-Whether you’re adding to your arsenal within the commercial sector, government or not for profit sectors, building towards the next step in your legal career or delving deeper into research – the accelerated online Master of Global Law ensures you’re prepared for the unique challenges and opportunities of cross-border operations.
+Whether you’re adding to your arsenal within the commercial sector, government or not for profit sectors or building towards the next step in your legal career – the accelerated online Master of Global Law ensures you’re prepared for the unique challenges and opportunities of cross-border operations.

 As a graduate you’ll be rewarded with an understanding of the impacts and application of international law and have the opportunity to pursue possible careers in the following areas: